How To Edit Your WordPress User Profile

 Checking the “Disable the visual editor when writing” box disables the visual editor and uses the plain HTML editor instead.

-Tip: Should you experience problems when trying to add code to your content (e.g. HTML), try disabling the visual editor by ticking the checkbox in this section.
+Tip: If ever you experience any issues when trying to add code to your posts or pages (e.g. HTML), try disabling the visual editor by ticking the checkbox in this section.

 3 – Admin Color Scheme